 Make Your Own Castile Soap

 Castile soap normally has a shelf life of about three years.
 Make sure to check the expiration date on the bottle before using.
 How you store your soap will affect its shelf-life.
 For example, if liquid soaps are not closed well and kept in a shower, then the possibility of contaminants entering the product increases.
-So this means the formulation may be compromised, especially if it doesn't contain any preservatives.
+So this means the formulation may be compromised, especially if it does not contain any preservatives.

 Safety and Environmental Notes